Maemol/maemol.github.io/privacypolicy.md

 ## Links to Other Websites

 Our Service may contain links to other apps or website that are operated by Us.
-There is no third parties links.
+There are no third parties links.